 Dr. Meredith Steele, phd

 Meredith was raised in Germantown, MD.
-Watching her home town transform from a small agricultural community to bustling residential suburb of Washington DC must have seeded her interest in land use change and ecosystem transformation.
-Meredith was accepted to the “Global Ecology Studies Program”, a high school magnet program that focused on science and environmental issues.
-From there, Meredith attended the University of Maryland, College Park and received two Bachelor’s degrees, one in Environmental Science and Policy and a second in Natural Resource Economics, and then a Master’s degree in Soil Science.
-After her Master’s program, Meredith left the east coast and moved to College Station, TX to study urban nutrient management at Texas A&M. Her doctoral research focused on the enrichment of sodium in cities and its effect on biogeochemical cycling and water quality.
-Upon receiving her doctorate in 2011, Meredith accepted a post-doctoral position in the Nicholas School of the Environment at Duke University.
-There she collaborated with a large team of scholars across the country investigating the homogenization of urban ecosystems and led the first large scale comparison of urban surface water hydrography.
-In 2013, she accepted the Landscape Ecosystem Services faculty position in CSES as part of a cluster hire focused on water issues.
+Watching her home town transform from a small agricultural community to bustling residential suburb of Washington DC must have seeded her interest in land use change and ecosystem transformation early.
+Meredith attended the University of Maryland, College Park and received two Bachelor’s degrees, one in Environmental Science and Policy and a second in Natural Resource Economics, and then a Master’s degree in Soil Science.
+After her Master’s program, Meredith left the east coast and moved to College Station, TX to study urban nutrient management at Texas A&M. Upon receiving her doctorate in 2011, Meredith accepted a post-doctoral position in the Nicholas School of the Environment at Duke University.
+In 2013, she accepted the Landscape Ecosystems faculty position in CSES as part of a cluster hire focused on water issues.

-Outside of work Meredith enjoys spending time with her husband, Jonathan, her son AJ, their two cats, and friends and family.
+Outside of work Meredith enjoys spending time with her husband, Jonathan, her sons Alex and Logan, their two cats, and friends and family.
 She also continues to pursue activities in world dance, the visual arts, and generally experiencing a full a life.

 At a glance: